lzh9102/qtypist/README.md

 ### Acknowledgement

-The word list for Traditional Chinese is taken from the [libchewing](https://github.com/chewing/libchewing) project.
+- The phrase list for Traditional Chinese is taken from the [libchewing](https://github.com/chewing/libchewing) project.
+- This program downloads pronunciation of words from Google Translate.

 ### License